TheGiftsProject/configreader/README.md

 Since we are using an EnvConfigReader object, the FACEBOOK.id key we asked for is loaded up from the current RAILS_ENVIRONMENT.
 By default, ConfigReader will assume your config folder is your Rails.root/config, and will build the full path using it.
+If the current environment is not specified in the YAML file (for example the demo environment) then EnvConfigReader will use the settings nested under the 'defaults' hash.
+If no 'defaults' hash exist then the EnvConfigReader will raise an exception.

 There's also a FlatConfigReader, which is the more basic version. it's useful for flat config files like so:
 ```yaml